Language selection

 Q6.
 Were Veterans consulted about the service delivery updates to the Rehabilitation Services and Vocational Assistance Program?

 Yes.
 From January to May 2022, we consulted Veterans and their family members with experience in the program on how program delivery updates might affect them.
-Their feedback helped us develop tailored communication and Veteran and family member migration strategies that will best meet their needs.
+Their feedback helped us develop tailored communication and Veteran and family member migration strategies to best meet their needs.

 Q7.
 Were Case Managers consulted about the service delivery updates to the Rehabilitation Services and Vocational Assistance Program?

 Yes.
 VAC consulted Case Managers early in the contract renewal process.
-Their thoughts, concerns and perspectives have helped shape how the services will be delivered.
+Their thoughts, concerns and perspectives have helped shape how services are being delivered.
 The union identified several VAC employees to participate in various working groups, most of whom are Case Managers.

-From the beginning, VAC has had transparent and regular communication with staff.
-Case Managers have been and will continue to be engaged in all phases of the contract rollout as elements are put in place.
+From the beginning, VAC has been transparent and had regular communication with staff.
+Case Managers have been, and will continue to be engaged in the implementation of the new service delivery model.

 We will share progress updates and any new information on our Rehabilitation services webpage.